How to Design Data Pipelines for Reliable Reporting Systems

 - Multiple teams contributing pipelines

-For most business reporting, Pattern 1 or 2 is sufficient.
+For most batch reporting workflows, Pattern 1 or 2 is sufficient.
 Do not over-engineer.

 The pipeline architecture above handles the majority of real-world reporting needs.
 The key design decisions: